-Do you need some teaching ideas for winter and the holidays for your kids yoga classes?
+Do you need some teaching ideas for winter and the holidays for your kids yoga classes or kids stuck inside?

 Look no further!
-I have a huge list of ideas for how to bring the joy and love of yoga during the cold months of the year.
+I have a huge list of ideas for how to bring the joy and love of yoga with winter-themed yoga for kids.

-Children are a GREAT reminder as their passion and excitement for the snow and the holidays is so contagious.
+Children are a GREAT reminder of how much fun winter can be as their passion and excitement for the snow and the holidays is so contagious.

 Right around this time of year, we start talking more about gratitude (See my post on Gratitude and Yoga here!) and, conversely, about making wish lists for Santa.
 Haha.
 Kids need a healthy balance, as we all do!

-So, how can you bring a little yoga to your classroom in the winter?
+So, how can you bring a little yoga to your home or classroom in the winter?

 Or a little winter to your yoga?

-Check out these ideas for winter themed yoga poses, holiday yoga lesson plans, and yoga games you can play indoors when it’s too cold and snowy.
+Check out these ideas for winter-themed yoga poses, holiday yoga lesson plans, and yoga games you can play indoors when it’s too cold and snowy to go out…

 Stand with feet together, toes out, knees bent to make a circle shape.
-Make a circle with your arms around your torso as well.
+Make a circle with your arms around your torso as well, or up above your head to make a really tall snowman!

 Snowball (Child’s Pose)